-We have established an environment management system (EMS) and implements a PDCA (plan, do, check and act) cycle every year to manage the environmental load of our portfolio and achieve our environmental targets.
-The sustainability risks of our properties are periodically evaluated with the purpose of identifying and understanding the sustainability risks of our properties.
+We have established an environment management system (EMS) and implements a PDCA (plan, do, check and act) cycle every year to manage the environmental load of NAF's portfolio and achieve our environmental targets.
+The sustainability risks of NAF's properties are periodically evaluated with the purpose of identifying and understanding the sustainability risks of NAF's properties.
 If significant sustainability risks are discovered based on the evaluation results, the office will propose improvement measures aimed at reducing such risks